Maxie Collier Scholars Program

 - Enrichment Activities

-The project is expected to increase curriculum offerings related to mental health topics and promote college wide interest in mental health issues at CSU.
-It is also expected to increase community awareness of resources to assist people who are interested in a career in the field of mental health.
+The program is expected to promote college-wide interest in behavioral health issues at CSU.
+It is also expected to increase community awareness of resources to assist people who are interested in a career in the field of behavioral health.